-- As it cooks get your toppings ready and have everything prepared and ready to go at the same time!
-Slice your limes, grate your cheese, crush tortilla chips if you’re not keeping them whole, and slice or dice your avocado and onion!
+- Prep your toppings while soup is cooking: Slice your limes, grate your cheese, crush tortilla chips if you’re not keeping them whole, and slice or dice your avocado and onion.

-For turkey taco soup toppings, use what you have on hand.
+Usually we use what we have on hand.
 Here are the toppings we like:

 - Fresh herbs: Green onion, chopped red onion, and cilantro pack a punch.

-- For a creamy and citrus combo: Diced avocado and lime to squeeze over the soup are so good.
+- For a creamy and citrus combo: Add diced avocado and lime juice, so good together.

-- Crushed tortilla chips or leave them whole for scooping up all that good soup!
+- Crush tortilla chips or leave them whole for scooping up all that good soup.

 - A dollop of plain yogurt or sour cream will give the entire meal a cool creamy balance.